 Increasingly, there is a blurred boundary between inpatient and community facilities.
 For example, community facilities may be planned to provide a high level of care equivalent to that provided in a hospital setting.
 Although a high degree of supervision may be provided in some residential settings, a community treatment order is not a basis for de facto detention in a community facility.
 A clear distinction must be maintained between an inpatient order (under which detention in a hospital mental health unit is authorised) and community treatment orders (under which detention is not authorised, except for short periods under section 29(3)(a)).

 There is no statutory power for a responsible clinician to direct where a patient must live in the community.
 However, a community treatment order made by a judge can specify that part of a patient’s treatment can include supervision and monitoring which may only be provided in a particular type of residential facility, although this must not amount to de facto 24-hour detention.
-Therefore there is a strong need to clearly specify the terms and conditions of a community treatment order (this applies equally to leave for inpatients under section 31) when a responsible clinician applies to a court for such an order.
+Therefore, there is a strong need to clearly specify the terms and conditions of a community treatment order (this applies equally to leave for inpatients under section 31) when a responsible clinician applies to a court for such an order.
+Moreover, a responsible clinician can direct where a special patient must live in the community if it is a condition of the warrant of ministerial long leaves.

-If clinicians consider that particular arrangements relating to matters other than treatment would be beneficial to a person’s recovery, they should attempt to gain the person’s informed consent to those arrangements or an order under the Protection of Personal and Property Rights Act 1988 where appropriate.
+If clinicians consider that particular arrangements relating to matters other than treatment would be beneficial to a person’s recovery, they should attempt to gain the person’s informed consent to those arrangements.
+It may be helpful to involve family/whānau to support decision making, or assist the patient to obtain peer support, or assist the patient to develop an advance directive, in order to set out more about what is important to the patient in relation to a residence.
+If all other suggestions are not possible an order under the Protection of Personal and Property Rights Act 1988 may be appropriate.

-6.3 Terms of a community treatment order
+7.3 Terms of a community treatment order

-The Act requires that the place of attendance for treatment and the service or institution whose employees are providing the treatment be specified in the community treatment order.
+The Act requires that the place of attendance for treatment, and the service or institution whose employees are providing the treatment, be specified in the community treatment order.
 There is no requirement that the treatment be specified.
 Nevertheless, it is recommended that the application for the treatment order specify the proposed treatment plan, in order that the court may make an order based on a clear plan of treatment.

 When an application is made, the responsible clinician should state in writing exactly what is sought in the proposed order, setting out: